Children are not property

 Nor is that the only widespread human rights abuse that no one cares about because the victims are the ones least able to stick up for themselves.
 Another example is "bedtime".

 There is no dire health reason why children must sleep at any specific time, and the pretense that there is would be laughable if it weren't used as a justification for violence.
 It is common for parents to physically force children crying in protest to go to bed and threaten them with punishment if they get up.
 I was a victim of it as a child, and I have vivid memories of it, and I have seen it done to others many times, each time ashamed I didn't smack the parent and free the child.

 Many people rightly criticize spanking, but that's a much smaller problem since they don't have to suffer it every day and a lot of people recognize it as abuse, whereas school and bedtime are hailed by most people as For Their Own Good.
 And yet you can tell even the people who preach against spanking are still affected by the double standard.
 They don't treat it the same way as an adult striking anyone who isn't their child.
 Hell, sometimes small children are physically assaulted in public by their own parents, and everyone just turns a blind eye:

 The Bystander Effect - a story of my failure

-This is what all forms of violence depend on: those who would defend the victim being convinced that it's "not their place".
+This is what all forms of violence depend on: those who would defend the victim thinking that it's "not their place".

 Why do we have such an oppressive society?
 At a time where oppression based on gender, race, and sexual orientation are fading, almost every society still treats children as literal property.
 The obvious answer is that children are incapable of standing up for themselves whereas racial minorities aren't, but I think there's another major reason the oppression of children has gone unchallenged: because the abusers and the abused are the same people, just at different times.
 The easiest way to convince someone that their abuse was okay is to give them a turn with a whip.